Introduction goes here

 75

-Grant for life to Johan de Brocas, king's valet of the keepership of the king's seal and the counter-seal the king uses for contracts in Bordelais Burdegal' to have with its issues, profits, emoluments and other appurtenances.
-The king granted before to Brocas this office for as long as he behave well in this office.
+Grant for life to Johan de Brocas, king's valet , of the keepership of the Burdegal' king's seal and the counter-seal the king uses for contracts of Bordeaux to have with its issues, profits, emoluments and other appurtenances.
+The king granted to Brocas this office for as long as he behaves well in it.

 By p.s.